dell/csm-docs/content/docs/authorization/deployment/_index.md

   echo === Copy token to Driver Host === sshpass -p $DriverHostPassword scp token.yaml ${DriverHostVMUser}@{DriverHostVMIP}:/tmp/token.yaml
   ```

->__Note__: The sample above copies the token directly to the Kubernetes cluster master node.
-The requirement here is that the token must be copied and/or stored in any location accessible to the Kubernetes tenant admin.

 ### Copy the karavictl Binary to the Kubernetes Master Node